discordjs/guide/guide/popular-topics/common-questions.md

 * `<message>` is a placeholder for the Message object, such as `client.on('message', message => { ... });`.
 * `<guild>` is a placeholder for the Guild object, such as `<message>.guild` or `<client>.guilds.get('<id>')`.

+For a more detailed explanation on the notations commonly used in this guide, the docs, and the support server, see [here](/additional-info/notation).

 ## Administrative

 ### How do I ban a user?